firebase/quickstart-unity/storage/testapp/readme.md

     firebase console under the Storage tab.

 Once you have done this, you can run the Unity Editor and test the application.
-You will be able to enter text to upload to Firebase Storage and afterwards download that same text.
+You will be able to enter text to upload to Cloud Storage and afterwards download that same text.

 ## Building the Sample for Devices